 This general attitude may be due to the fact that a large percentage of the crew was either new or at the end of their contracts as Golden Princess was transitioning from service in Alaska / Hawaii to a tour through South America.

-However it was unfortunate because it was one of the few things that detracted from the illusion that you were someone special - something that clearly Princess Cruises is trying to project with other elements of the experience.
+However, it was unfortunate because it was one of the few things that detracted from the illusion that you were someone special - something that clearly Princess Cruises is trying to project with other elements of the experience.

 Mixed Results with Dining Room

-Cruise ship kitchens always come up with weird variations on what should be standard menu items - so I am not really concerned with the chimichurri sauce that was essentially just pureed jalapenos, but what struck me as odd was that while appetizers, soups, and salads were typically good to excellent, not once did I have an entree that I would rate excellent (that included 2 of 4 nights in the speciality restaurants - though Sabatini's was by far the best and the rest of the experience made up for a small miss on the cooking of my chop).
+Cruise ship kitchens always come up with weird variations on what should be standard menu items - so I am not really concerned with the chimichurri sauce that was essentially just pureed jalapenos, but what struck me as odd was that while appetizers, soups, and salads were typically good to excellent, not once did I have an entree that I would rate excellent (that included 2 of 4 nights in the specialty restaurants - though Sabatini's was by far the best and the rest of the experience made up for a small miss on the cooking of my chop).

-In fact, even in the steak house I had to send the steak back twice because it wasn't cooked properly.
+In fact, even in the steak house, I had to send the steak back twice because it wasn't cooked properly.
 However, while they failed to understand how to cook a steak properly (and both the maitre de and the head chef agreed that it was not cooked as requested), the same kitchen somehow prepared my sea scallops appetizer PERFECTLY.
 It was delicious, cooked just right, and plated perfectly.

-Buffet Layout was Atrocious but Good Food
+Buffet Layout was Cramped but Good Food

 Overall though, our voyage was fantastic and I look forward to sailing with Princess again in the future.